KrainskiL/UnityML_Bananas/README.md

 3. Run the `Navigation.ipynb` notebook using the `drlnd` kernel to train the DQN agent.

-Once trained the model weights will be saved in the same directory in the file `model.pth`.
+Once trained, the model weights will be saved in the same directory in the file `model.pth`.

 4. You can see how trained agent move in environment by running `Watch_Agent.ipynb` notebook.